adamburt/fidelisAPI/README.md

 - <usessl> - (*boolean*) Either *True* or *False* and determines whether to use `http://` or `https://` in queries
 - <ignoressl> - (*boolean*) Either *True* or *False* and determines whether to ignore SSL errors
 - <apikey> - (*string*) API Key used for authentication
+___
+# API Commands

+Each API class has its set of own commands.
+Feel free to browse them and refer to the relevant API documentation from Fidelis on varying input parameters.

+The exception here is the **Fidelis Network** API.
+This really only has 1 command that accepts varying *"queries"* as outlined in the API documentation.
+___